Lebanon ceasefire soon? ‘There is a shot’ says US envoy, but Hezbollah & France continue to reject Israeli demands

 “There is an understanding that Israel will give something to Trump... that in January there will be an understanding regarding Lebanon,” a source told the newspaper.

-This includes “the disarmament of Hezbollah, its withdrawal beyond the Litani [River], and creating the conditions for the residents of the north to return to their homes in safety,” Katz added, while emphasizing that Israel must receive the right to enforce the agreement militarily, if necessary.
+This includes “the disarmament of Hezbollah, its withdrawal beyond the Litani [River], and creating the conditions for the residents of the north to return to their homes in safety,” Katz added while noting that Israel must receive the right to enforce the agreement militarily, if necessary.

-This stipulation was rejected, however, by French Foreign Minister Jean-Noel Barrot on Wednesday.
-“That is not compatible with the sovereignty of a strong country,” Barrot said in parliament, roughly a week after visiting Israel.
+“That is not compatible with the sovereignty of a strong country,” Barrot told the parliament about a week after his visit to Israel.

-According to the Jerusalem Post, several diplomats have said there is a low chance that Hezbollah would accept this Israeli demand.
+According to The Jerusalem Post, several diplomats believe it is not likely Hezbollah would accept this Israeli demand.

 “What is on the table is only [United Nations] Resolution 1701 and its provisions, which must be implemented and adhered to by both sides, not by the Lebanese side alone,” Berri told the Saudi Asharq Al-Awsat newspaper.

-Taking an even stronger position, Hezbollah politician Hassan Fadlallah said Wednesday that Israel must stop the fighting before discussions about steps the Lebanese state should take.
+Taking an even stronger position, Hezbollah politician Hassan Fadlallah on Wednesday said that Israel must stop the fighting before discussions about steps the Lebanese state should take.

 According to the Hezbollah-affiliated newspaper al-Akhbar, the terror group, Berri and caretaker prime minister Najib Mikati agreed on three guiding principles for the negotiations with Israel.

-First, they demand a complete stop to the war without any temporary truce or intermediary phases.
-Second, displaced Lebanese must be allowed to return to their homes within hours of the Israeli withdrawal.
-Third, the rehabilitation of southern Lebanon would not involve any external parties.
+First, a complete and immediate end to the war, with no temporary truces or intermediary phases.
+Second, the return of displaced Lebanese to their homes within hours of an Israeli withdrawal.
+Third, the exclusion of external parties from the rehabilitation of southern Lebanon.

 The All Israel News Staff is a team of journalists in Israel.